WELCOME to my new blog-like website www.ichmich.net - a book-in-progress,

 Autobiography implies a high degree of sincerity.
 Sincerity is often recognized as a sign of authenticity.
 An autobiographical work presupposes a reader or viewer; it can be part of image building, or a style practice – a desire for a story well told, determined by the work process dictating its own logic.
 To these fictional elements one might add the unreliable, fluctuating nature of memory, mythmaking, and coincidence recognized in retrospect.

-As a basis (except my own work) I want to use the stories/pictures/books of Pierre Bonnard, Stendhal, Vladimir Nabokov, Alexander Pushkin, Joseph Brodsky, Bernard Malamud, Art Spiegelman and many others.
+As a basis (except my own work) I want to use the stories/pictures/books of Pierre Bonnard, Stendhal, Vladimir Nabokov, Alexander Pushkin, Joseph Brodsky, Yuri Lotman, Bernard Malamud, Art Spiegelman and many others.
 This is a condensed list of my heroes, whose verbal and visual vocabulary I share; whom I grew up with or have a biographical affinity with.
 As existing information on the subject seems endless, I limit myself to those examples I am best acquainted with.

 My work fits the description of autobiographical fiction.
 I recognize the influence of Russian storytelling traditions and East-European (Jewish) humour.